 Discus tank mates must also prefer soft acidic, very warm water, but at the same time must not be boisterous or aggressive.
 Cardinal tetras are popular, as are Ram dwarf cichlids.
 Catfish can be included as long as they are warm water tolerant and don’t grow larger than the discus.
 Large, night-active catfish can spook them.
 Angelfish come from the same waters as Discus in nature but some keepers leave them out of the Discus aquarium as they can outcompete them at feeding time.
 Alternatively, Discus can be kept on their own as the only species in the tank.

 Discus have tiny mouths for such large fish and that gives us clues as to how and what they eat.
 They must eat little and often and need high protein foods to maintain weight and their high metabolisms.
-Bloodworms are taken although these are low in nutrition, and it’s much better to get them onto Tetra Prima and other Discus specific dry foods.
+Bloodworms are taken although these are low in nutrition, and it’s much better to get them onto Discus specific dry foods.
 They can be fed up to six times per day as long as the filtration is up to it and water is changed very regularly.

 Sexing Discus isn’t easy and even professionals get it wrong.
 Long, trailing ventral fins are not an indication of a male (females can develop them too,) although the most aggressive fish in a group will always tend to be male.
 Keep a group of fish and let them sex and pair each other off.
 When they start to lays eggs you will see the difference in shape between the males and female vents.